mmmorris1975/aws-runas/docs/configuration.md

   * `session_token_duration` This attribute specifies the lifetime of the session token credentials (which carry the MFA information).
-    This would be the setting to adjust for most cases, since it determines the interval which the session token credentials (and by extension, any MFA code entry, if used) will be refreshed.
+    This would be the setting to adjust for most cases, since it determines the interval which the session token credentials (and by extension, any MFA code entry) will be refreshed.
 Valid values are between 15m and 36h, with the default value of 12h.
   * `credentials_duration` This attribute specifies the lifetime of the assume role credentials requested by aws-runas.
     With the exception of a narrow set of cases, it's usually safe to leave this setting at the default value of 1h.
 Valid